thanos-io/thanos/docs/components/receive.md

                                  Address to listen on for remote write requests.
       --remote-write.server-tls-cert=""
-                                 TLS Certificate for HTTP server, leave blank to disable TLS
+                                 TLS Certificate for HTTP server, leave blank to disable TLS.
       --remote-write.server-tls-key=""
-                                 TLS Key for the HTTP server, leave blank to disable TLS
+                                 TLS Key for the HTTP server, leave blank to disable TLS.
       --remote-write.server-tls-client-ca=""
                                  TLS CA to verify clients against.
 If no client CA is specified, there is no client verification on server side. (tls.NoClientCert)
       --remote-write.client-tls-cert=""
-                                 TLS Certificates to use to identify this client to the server
+                                 TLS Certificates to use to identify this client to the server.
       --remote-write.client-tls-key=""
-                                 TLS Key for the client's certificate
+                                 TLS Key for the client's certificate.
       --remote-write.client-tls-ca=""
-                                 TLS CA Certificates to use to verify servers --remote-write.client-server-name=""
+                                 TLS CA Certificates to use to verify servers.
+      --remote-write.client-server-name=""
                                  Server name to verify the hostname on the returned gRPC certificates.
 See